-Full-term infants less than 1 month old will be admitted for overnight observation.
+Full-term infants three months old or younger will be admitted for overnight observation.
 Premature infants less than 20 weeks from their due date will also require overnight observation.
 Older infants and children go home the same day and are seen the next day for a post-op visit.

 The ophthalmologist will speak to the parents as soon as he or she has completed the procedure.
 At this time, the doctor will provide post-surgery instructions including the use of eye drops and/or ointment to help with healing and protect from infection.